MaheshJakkala/EdgeCore/README.md

 # Why This Project Exists

-EdgeCore started as a B.Tech major project.
+EdgeCore started as a SLM project.

 It evolved into a systems question: